 Your average techie might relish the idea of a hardware wallet.
 Scatterbrains might be wary of putting the key to their funds on a piece of paper.
 Some people work better with apps.
 There is no one size fits all for cryptocurrency wallets and it is best to choose according to the option you feel most comfortable with.

 Alright!
 You’ve invested in a cryptocurrency wallet, and you’re good to go.
 Here are some best practices to keep in mind:

 Please back up your private key!
 You must do this every single time you open a new cryptocurrency wallet.

 To “back up” your private key, write it down on paper along with your seed recovery phrase.
 Unfortunately, there hasn’t ever been a shortage of people who’ve lost their private keys and end up throwing out millions in retirement funds over a simple mistake.
 It happens more than you think.

 Keep your hardware wallet safe

-If you are using a hardware wallet, keep it as safe as possible, especially if you move around a lot.
-Depending on how much money is stored in your wallet, some people even put theirs in safety deposit vaults.
+If you are using a hardware wallet, keep it somewhere safe, especially if you move around a lot.
+Depending on how much money is stored in the cryptocurrency wallet, some people go as far as storing it in safety deposit vaults.